orbitalquark/scintillua/docs/index.md

 any Scintilla environment.

-Scintillua may also be used as a standalone Lua library for obtaining syntax highlighting information of source code snippets.
+Scintillua may also be used as a standalone Lua library for obtaining syntax highlighting information of source code.
 Scintilla is not required in that case.

 [Lua]: https://lua.org
 [LPeg]: http://www.inf.puc-rio.br/~roberto/lpeg/lpeg.html